testing-accessibility/workshop-automated-a11y-testing/README.md

 This should start the site for your browser at the address indicated in your Terminal:
 `http://localhost:1234`

+You can also view a deployed version: https://workshop-automated-a11y-testing.testingaccessibility.com/

 ## Working through the exercises

 In this workshop, we get more advanced with a React web application built out of the same monorepo.
 There are folders for each of the sections and the build will already be set up with the required tooling.